+Restricted stock.
+Restricted stock is reported separately from available-for-sale securities and held-to-maturity securities.
 As a member of the Federal Reserve and the Federal Home Loan Bank ("FHLB") of Atlanta, NBB is required to maintain certain minimum investments in the common stock of those entities.
 Required levels of investment are based upon NBB's capital and a percentage of qualifying assets.
-In addition, NBB is eligible to borrow from the FHLB with borrowings collateralized by qualifying assets, primarily residential mortgage loans totaling approximately \$437,847, and NBB's capital stock investment in the FHLB.
+In addition, NBB is eligible to borrow from the FHLB with borrowings collateralized by qualifying assets, primarily residential mortgage loans totaling approximately \$440,062 at December 31, 2015, and NBB's capital stock investment in the FHLB.
 Redemption of FHLB stock is subject to certain limitations and conditions.
 At its discretion, the FHLB may declare dividends on the stock.
-Management reviews for impairment based upon the ultimate recoverability of the cost basis in the FHLB stock.
+Management reviews for impairment based upon the ultimate recoverability of the cost basis of the FHLB stock, and at December 31, 2015, management did not determine any impairment.